quanrong88/OpenWeatherAppSwiftUI/README.md

 # OpenWeatherAppSwiftUI
 OpenWeather App SwiftUI

-This is demo of using MVVM-C with Combine framework.
-App is build for multiple platform
+This is a sample iOS project that demonstrates how to use the Model-View-ViewModel-Coordinator (MVVM-C) design pattern and the Combine framework to build a modern and reactive app using SwiftUI for multiple platforms, such as macOS, iPadOS, watchOS, and tvOS.
+The project is written in Swift 5 and uses Xcode 13.